wasif-mahmood1/IBM_DataScience_Capstone/README.md

-# IBM Data Science Capstone

-## Overview

-The **IBM Data Science Capstone Project** provides you with the opportunity to apply the skills you've learned throughout the program to a real-world data science problem.
-The final task of this project is to create a compelling and easy-to-understand presentation based on the outcomes of all the tasks completed in the previous modules and labs.
-Your presentation will serve as a summary of your data science journey, showcasing your ability to collect, analyze, and derive insights from data.

-### Key Components:

-- **Presentation**: The core task is to develop a PowerPoint presentation that synthesizes your entire data science journey throughout the project.
-- **Storytelling**: Your presentation should not just be a technical rundown, but a story that’s engaging and informative to your audience.

-### Presentation Details:

-- **PowerPoint Template**: A PowerPoint template has been provided to help you get started.
-You are free to customize and add additional slides, charts, or tables as necessary to effectively tell your story.
-- **Final Assessment**: The presentation will be peer-reviewed.
-There are **40 points** available for this final assignment, and you will be graded by your fellow peers who are also completing this project.

----

-## Grading Criteria:

-Your submission will be graded based on the following requirements:

-### Mandatory Components:
-1. **GitHub Repository URL** (1 pt):
-   - Upload the URL of your GitHub repository containing all your completed notebooks and Python files.

-2. **Completed Presentation in PDF Format** (1 pt):
-   - Upload your final presentation in PDF format.

-3. **Executive Summary Slide** (1 pt):
-   - Provide a concise summary of your project’s goals, methods, and key findings.

-4. **Introduction Slide** (1 pt):
-   - Provide an introduction to your project, explaining the problem, objectives, and importance of your analysis.

-5. **Data Collection and Wrangling Methodology Slide** (1 pt):
-   - Outline your process for gathering and cleaning the data.

-6. **Exploratory Data Analysis (EDA) and Interactive Visual Analytics Methodology Slide** (3 pts):
-   - Describe the methods and tools you used for EDA, including any interactive visualization tools.

-7. **Predictive Analysis Methodology Slide** (1 pt):
-   - Explain the methods used for building predictive models.

-8. **EDA with Visualization Results Slides** (6 pts):
-   - Provide detailed results from your EDA, including key visualizations that illustrate your findings.

-9. **EDA with SQL Results Slides** (10 pts):
-   - Show results from your EDA performed using SQL queries.

-10. **Interactive Map with Folium Results Slides** (3 pts):
-    - Include results from your interactive map using the Folium library.

-11. **Plotly Dash Dashboard Results Slides** (3 pts):
-    - Display the results of your interactive dashboard built with Plotly Dash.

-12. **Predictive Analysis (Classification) Results Slides** (6 pts):
-    - Show the results of your classification analysis, including model performance and key metrics.

-13. **Conclusion Slide** (1 pt):
-    - Provide a conclusion that summarizes your findings and suggests possible future work or insights.

-14. **Creativity and Presentation Enhancement** (1 pt):
-    - Use creative elements to enhance the presentation, such as custom visuals or animations.

-15. **Innovative Insights** (1 pt):
-    - Display any innovative insights or findings that emerged from your analysis.

----

-## Additional Notes:

-- **Content and Grading**: The primary focus is on the quality and clarity of the presentation.
-The grading criteria cover both the content and the creativity of your presentation.
-- **Language and Grammar**: You will not be graded on your English language skills, including spelling or grammatical mistakes.
-The focus will be on the clarity and effectiveness of your communication.
-- **Images and Links**: You are also not judged based on the content of any images or where links are hyperlinked.

----

-## Submission Guidelines:

-- **GitHub Repository**: Make sure all your project files (including Jupyter notebooks, Python scripts, etc.) are uploaded to your GitHub repository.
-- **Presentation**: Submit the final PDF version of your PowerPoint presentation.
-Ensure it includes all required components and adheres to the grading criteria outlined above.
-- **Deadline**: Ensure you submit your project by the designated deadline (January 1st, 11:59 PM PKT).

----

-## Conclusion:

-This capstone project is an opportunity to showcase your data science skills and demonstrate how you can apply them to real-world problems.
-Through this project, you'll highlight the steps you've taken from data collection, cleaning, and exploration to building predictive models and interactive dashboards.
-It’s important to not only present the technical details but also communicate the story of your journey in a way that’s engaging and accessible to a broad audience.

-Good luck, and we look forward to seeing your innovative insights and creative approach to solving data science problems!

----

-Feel free to customize this README further to reflect your personal experience and the specifics of your project.
+# IBM_Data_Science_Capstone

+The final task of this capstone project is to create a presentation based on the outcomes of all tasks in previous modules and labs.
+Your presentation will develop into a story of all your data science journey in this project, and it should be compelling and easy to understand.

+In the next exercise, you can find a provided PowerPoint template to help you get started.
+However, you are free to add additional slides, charts, and tables.

+There are a total of 40 points possible for the final assessment, and you will be graded by your peers, who are also completing this assignment.

+The main grading criteria will be:

+>Uploaded the URL of your GitHub repository including all the completed notebooks and Python files (1 pt)

+>Uploaded your completed presentation in PDF format (1 pt)

+>Completed the required Executive Summary slide (1 pt)

+>Completed the required Introduction slide (1 pt)

+>Completed the required data collection and data wrangling methodology related slides (1 pt)

+>Completed the required EDA and interactive visual analytics methodology related slides (3 pts)

+>Completed the required predictive analysis methodology related slides (1 pt)

+>Completed the required EDA with visualization results slides (6 pts)

+>Completed the required EDA with SQL results slides (10 pts)

+>Completed the required interactive map with Folium results slides (3 pts)

+>Completed the required Plotly Dash dashboard results slides (3 pts)

+>Completed the required predictive analysis (classification) results slides (6 pts)

+>Completed the required Conclusion slide (1 pts)

+>Applied your creativity to improve the presentation beyond the template (1 pts)

+>Displayed any innovative insights (1 pts)

+You will not be judged on:

+Your English language, including spelling or grammatical mistakes The content of any text or image(s) or where a link is hyperlinked to